developer-zebra/developer-zebra-site/src/ppc/3-0/guide/about/index.md

 - Report generation to export data collected
 - Capability for device staging with the use of an EMM such as Zebra's [StageNow](/stagenow/latest/about) with [Battery Manager CSP](/mx/batterymgr).

-##How it works
+## How it works

 The PPC client software registers the device with the on-premise PPC server and reports battery information based on preset configurations such as frequency of reporting and event triggers including new battery inserted, battery low and device power-off.
 The state of battery health is monitored continuously, with multiple electrical and historical characteristics used to determine each battery’s health relative to a new battery.
 As battery life diminishes over time, custom messages can be triggered based on pre-determined thresholds to notify users of required actions.

 ## MDNA Enterprise License

 Beginning with PPC 3.0, a [Mobility DNA Enterprise license](/licensing) is required to use PowerPrecision Console on Zebra Professional-series devices, including TC21 and TC26.
-Out-of-the-box, Zebra Professional-series devices have a non-functional PPC client pre-installed.
+Out of the box, Zebra Professional-series devices have a non-functional PPC client pre-installed.

 ### Unlicensed